IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 #### Log In

 - As a user, I want to log in with the application with my details
-- As a user, I want to have a unique username
+- As a user, I want to get back feedback if the username or password is not correct

 #### Log out

-- As a user, I want log out from the application
+- As a user, I want log out from the application with the Sign out button
+- As a user, I want the cookie to be deleted after the

 #### Add new group item